Retargeting and Brand Awareness Ads: FAQs

 Your checkout flow is the first thing to look at when you have a high cart abandonment rate.
 Identifying where your shoppers drop off during the checkout process and what causes them to abandon their carts should be your first task.
 While the issue of cart abandonment is unique to each site, here are some tips to help you diagnose and streamline your checkout flow.

-First, make sure your entire site is secured with a valid SSL certificate and compliant to applicable privacy regulations.
-As security and privacy are top concerns from online shoppers, it’s a vital step to build trust with your potential customers.
+First, make sure your entire site is secured with a valid SSL certificate and compliant with applicable privacy regulations.
+As security and privacy are top concerns from online shoppers, it's a vital step to build trust with your potential customers.
 With Shopify offering a free SSL certificate and all major browsers warning users against unsecured websites, a valid SSL is a must-have for every page on your site.

 A common cause of cart abandonment is an account login requirement.
 While you certainly want to encourage your shoppers to set up a customer account, you still want to provide a guest checkout option for shoppers who don't want to go through creating an account.
 Shopify offers three settings for customer accounts — "required," "optional," and "disabled."
 The "optional" setting is likely the best choice for most stores.